SimpleMH Click and Open Tracking

 Statefulness of Event Tracking

-To turn on this stateless even tracking:
+To turn on stateless event tracking, run:

 echo 1 > /var/hvmail/control/opt.simplemh_stateless_event_handling

-To turn it back off:
+To turn it back off, run:

 echo 0 > /var/hvmail/control/opt.simplemh_stateless_event_handling